kube-zen/zen-watcher/keps/sig-foo/0000-zen-watcher/README.md

 1. **As a Security Engineer**, I want to see all security events (vulnerabilities, threats, violations) in one place so I can quickly assess cluster security posture.

-2. **As a Platform Engineer**, I want to correlate events across tools (e.g., vulnerability + runtime threat) so I can prioritize remediation efforts.
+2. **As a Platform Engineer**, I want to correlate events across tools (e.g., vulnerability + runtime threat) so I can prioritize response efforts.

 3. **As a DevOps Engineer**, I want to integrate security events into my existing Grafana dashboards without managing multiple integrations.